sntx/react-native-reflect/docs/README.md

   );
 }
 ```
+All examples are included in the [Reflect Examples Expo App](https://github.com/sntx/react-native-reflect/blob/master/examples)

 Start Expo app and run it on a web browser and on a simulator.
 From the command line: "Press a for Android emulator, or i for iOS simulator, or w to run on web."